publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch30/m__us_usc_t15_s1261.md

         (2) on which any statements required under subparagraph (1) of this paragraph are located prominently and are in the English language in conspicuous and legible type in contrast by typography, layout, or color with other printed matter on the label.

-        The term “misbranded hazardous substance” also includes a household substance as defined in section 1471(2)(D)  <sup>\[1\]</sup>  <sup><sup> 1 See References in Text note below. </sup></sup>  of this title if it is a substance described in paragraph (1) of subsection (f) of this section and its packaging or labeling is in violation of an applicable regulation issued pursuant to section 1472 or 1473 of this title.
+        The term “misbranded hazardous substance” also includes a household substance as defined in [section 1471(2)(d) of this title][/us/usc/t15/s1471/2/d] if it is a substance described in paragraph (1) of subsection (f) of this section and its packaging or labeling is in violation of an applicable regulation issued pursuant to section 1472 or 1473 of this title.

     (q)